Looking to discover the most famous paintings in Florence Italy? You’ve come to the right place!

 In the scene depicting the marriage of the Virgin, for example, the actual ceremony is almost lost amid the holy burly of the guests and musicians.
 Only at a second glance do you see Mary and Joseph joining hands.
 A Paradise-like garden is visible above the high wall, a beautiful touch.

-Gentileschi was one of the most talented painters of the Baroque period, rivaling Caravaggio himself.
-Judith Beheading Holofernes is her masterpiece.
+Artemisia Gentileschi was one of the most talented painters of the Baroque period.
+She rivaling Caravaggio himself.
+Judith Beheading Holofernes is her masterpiece and one of the most famous paintings in Florence.

 The painting depicts a classic biblical scene, popular with many artists including Donatello and Caravaggio.
 It’s the Old Testament story of Judith and Holofernes, in which a heroic woman single handedly beheads the warlord who’s besieged her town in Israel.